Publications

 Selected Work in Progress

-Multinational Production, Trade, and Carbon Emissions (with Yuta Watabe), in progress.
+Multinational Production, Trade, and Carbon Emissions (with Yuta Watabe).

 Software